 This is why men who identify more with the masculine pole will try and fix emotional problems in relationships or run away from them because this is how they reach the calmness, freedom, and completion they desire.
 They can’t control women’s emotional expression so they try and make it stop in whatever way they can because sitting in the difficult emotions and holding their partner in whatever they are experiencing is so difficult.
 Once men learn to be comfortable with the fullness of their own emotions they can then best hold their partner in their emotions.

-#1.
-Both of you learn to embrace his emotions
+1. Both of you can learn to embrace his emotions

 In the martial art Aikido when someone pushes you, you pull them.
 When someone pulls you, you push them.
 You embrace and move with what comes instead of resisting and working against it.